-At Camp Grinsby, the campsite of Staf Coppens in Årjäng, Sweden, our partner Bureau 9000 is advising Staf in his dream of turning Camp Grinsby into an energy-neutral sustainable campsite.
+At Camp Grinsby, Staf Coppens’ campsite in Årjäng, Sweden, our partner Bureau 9000 is advising Staf on his dream to make Camp Grinsby an energy-neutral, sustainable campsite.

-From Belgium to Sweden (a country that gets more than half of its energy demand from renewable energy), our Energy Management Software is successfully in use in Årjäng.
+From Belgium to Sweden (a country that meets more than half of its energy needs from renewable sources), our energy management software is being used successfully in Årjäng.

-Our partner Bureau 9000 (a study and energy consulting firm), got in touch with Staf, and soon it became clear what added value they could bring to him.
+Our partner Bureau 9000 (a study and energy consulting company) contacted Staf, and it soon became clear what added value they could bring.

-The primary aim was to help Camp Grinsby become an energy neutral campground.
-To achieve this goal, Bureau 9000 relied on Energis.Cloud to provide data-driven advice on energy transition through operational improvements, prioritising energy efficiency initiatives and conservation measures such as installation of PV, heat pumps, solar panels and EV charging stations.
+The primary objective was to help Camp Grinsby become an energy neutral campsite.
+To achieve this goal, Bureau 9000 relied on Energis.Cloud to provide data-driven advice on energy transition through operational improvements, prioritising energy efficiency initiatives and conservation measures such as the installation of PV, heat pumps, solar panels and EV charging stations.

-Detailed consumption, as well as all the energy savings actions, need measurement and verification and monitoring.
+Detailed consumption and all energy saving measures need to be measured, verified and monitored.
 This is where Energis.Cloud makes the difference.

-To successfully implement the Energy Management, the following actions were taken:
+To successfully implement energy management, the following steps were taken:

-- Choice of a wireless communication technology.
-Due to the nature of the site and geographical location, it was quite a challenge to do energy monitoring properly.
-The most economical qualitative solution was to choose wireless communication.
+- Choice of wireless communication technology.
+Due to the nature of the site and the geographical location, it was quite a challenge to do energy monitoring properly.
+The most economical and qualitative solution was to choose wireless communication.

-The collaboration between Bureau 9000 and Energis.Cloud allowed to:
+The collaboration between Bureau 9000 and Energis.Cloud made it possible to:

-- Individually measure each camp site, showing where abnormal consumption is coming from.
+- Measure each campsite individually, showing where abnormal consumption is coming from.

-- Share insights with the guests of Camp Grinsby, to better inform them when potential unnecessary consumption occurs.
+- Share insights with Camp Grinsby guests to better inform them of potential unnecessary consumption.

-- Allowing Staf Coppens and his guests to take immediate action when inefficient or excessive energy consumption is detected.
+- Enable Staf Coppens and his guests to take immediate action when inefficient or excessive energy consumption is detected.